stalniy/casl/docs/_posts/2017-07-20-define-abilities.md

 ## Combining Abilities

 It is possible to define multiple abilities for the same resource.
-Here the user will be able to `read` posts which are published OR available for preview.

 ```js
 can('read', 'Post', { published: true })
 can('read', 'Post', { preview: true })
 ```

+Adding can rules do not override prior rules, but instead they are logically or'ed.
+For the above, `ability.can('read', post)` will always return `true` if `published` or `preview` attribute of `post` equals `true`.

 The `cannot` DSL function takes the same arguments as `can` and defines which actions the user is unable to perform.
 This is normally done after a more generic `can` call.